extrange/personal-blog/docs/blog-posts/2022-05-21-my-self-hosting-journey.md

 There is 12TB of file storage available, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives in a software RAID-1 configuration, provided by BtrFS.

-I chose BtrFS over dmraid + ext4 as BtrFS:
+I chose BtrFS over `dmraid` + ext4 as BtrFS:

 - allows for online subvolume resizing/deletion/modification
 - supports file checksums in RAID modes[^bit-rot]
-- allows for arbitrary drives to be added/removed from the RAID configuration, and [balance the filesystem automatically][btrfs-adding-new-devices]
+- allows for arbitrary drives to be added/removed from the RAID configuration, and [balance the resulting filesystem automatically][btrfs-adding-new-devices]
 - supports lightweight snapshots and sending these snapshots to other devices for backup

 One of the more interesting features of BtrFS is that it allows for RAID-1 with any number of devices, of all different sizes.
 The resulting available storage is usually [half the total storage available][btrfs-storage].
 This is made possible as the filesystem [allocates data in chunks][btrfs-data-allocation], with each chunk on a RAID-1 setup being duplicated to 2 different drives.